synergy-design-system/synergy-design-system/packages/mcp/metadata/static/components/syn-tag-group/docs.md

 ## Label Alignment

-Change the label alignment to horizontal by using the horizontal alignment attribute.
+Use the label-position attribute to change the position of the label.
+Use 'top' to place the label above the tags, or 'start' to place it to the begin of the tag group.

 ```html
 <syn-tag-group label="This is a label" label-position="start" size="medium">